Temple of Olympian Zeus, Athens: Medieval and modern periods

 Over the following centuries, the temple was systematically quarried to provide building materials and material for the houses and churches of medieval Athens.
-By the end of the Byzantine period, it had been almost totally destroyed; when Ciriaco de' Pizzicolli (Cyriacus of Ancona) visited Athens in 1436 he found only 21 of the original 104 columns still standing.
+By the end of the Byzantine period, it had been almost totally destroyed; when Ciriaco de' Pizzicolli (Cyriacus of Ancona) visited Athens in 1436 he found only 21 of the original 104 columns still standing and did a drawing of the monument (Manuscript Hamilton 254, folio 87v).